tadiyal-yash/tadiyal-yash/README.md

 ## Hello World.
-I'm Yash

-I'm a Generative AI/ML Engineer at Eltropy.
+I'm a Generative AI/ML Engineer.
 I share the cool stuff I learn in the field of AI.
-I write about topics related to LLMs like NLP, RAG.